Washington Square (San Francisco): Committee to Beautify

-In the 1950s, a coalition of community groups, the Committee to Beautify Washington Square, spearheaded the effort to redesign the square, eliminating the paths that criss-crossed the park.
-Landscape architects Francis McCarthy and Douglas Baylis put Lombardy poplar trees in the center of a grassy expanse encircled by paths lined with benches, the configuration we have today; although Lawrence Halprin is often credited with the design, his plans exceeded the available budget.
-In 1958, the city tried to solve the parking problem by putting a parking garage under the square, a plan that was defeated then but resurfaced periodically until the park was granted landmark status in 2000.
+In the 1950s, a coalition of community groups, the Committee to Beautify Washington Square, spearheaded an effort to redesign the square, eliminating the paths that criss-crossed the park.
+Landscape architects Francis McCarthy and Douglas Baylis put Lombardy poplar trees in the center of a grassy expanse encircled by paths lined with benches, the configuration seen today.
+Although Lawrence Halprin is often credited with the design, his plans exceeded the available budget.
+In 1958, the City tried to solve the parking problem by putting a parking garage under the square, a plan that was defeated then but resurfaced periodically until the park was granted landmark status in 2000.

 Popular culture

-Washington Square has been featured in many feature films.
-Director Don Siegel features the church and the square in scenes from the 1971 movie, Dirty Harry.
-The church, and nearby Dante Building, are the setting of sniper attacks by the "Scorpio Killer".
-The park and surrounding area is also featured in the 2000 film, Bedazzled.
+Washington Square has been featured in many movies.
+Director Don Siegel featured Sts.
+Peter and Paul Church and the nearby Dante Building, as settings of sniper attacks by the "Scorpio Killer", in the 1971 film Dirty Harry.
+The park and surrounding area are also featured in the 2000 film Bedazzled.

 Many chapters in Richard Brautigan's 1967 novel Trout Fishing in America take place in Washington Square.
 It was also the setting for Lawrence Ferlinghetti's 1979 poem The Old Italians Dying.